 Michelle is a nationally renowned presenter on professional development, diversity and inclusion issues in the workplace on topics such as, “Engaging Decision-makers and Practice Group Leaders in Diversity and Inclusion Efforts;” “Aligning Associate Competencies and Diversity Principles;” and “Reconciling Diversity, Inclusion & Meritocracy: Challenges & Opportunities.”
 She has presented before organizations such as the Minority Corporate Counsel Association, the Center for Legal Inclusiveness, the National Association of Legal Professionals, the National Bar Association, the Defense Research Institute, and the Association of Law Firm Diversity Professionals.

 Michelle has been recognized nationally and locally for her many professional contributions.
 Ingram’s magazine selected Michelle as a member of the “40 Under 40 Class of 2005” and in 2007, Michelle received The Daily Record’s Legal Leader of the Year Award.
 In 2009, Kansas City’s Call newspaper recognized Michelle as one of the top 25 most influential African-American Kansas Citians.
 In 2012, Michelle was awarded the Distinguished Arts and Science Alumni Award from the University of Missouri-Kansas City (UMKC) and was featured in the inaugural edition of Who’s Who in Black Kansas City.
 In 2014, the Societas Docta presented Michelle with the “Nefertiti” award for her demonstrated leadership in the Kansas City community.
-And, in 2016, the National Congress of Black Women recognized Michelle with the Shirley Chisholm Award for her public service.
-Michelle has also been featured in SAVOY magazine, MultiCultural Law magazine, and The Kansas City Business Journal.
+In 2015, Michelle was named a “Champion of Change” by the Bruce R. Watkins Cultural Heritage Center in Kansas City and recognized by Ingram’s Magazine as “50 Missourians You Should Know.”
+In 2016, the National Congress of Black Women recognized Michelle with the Shirley Chisholm Award for her public service, and in 2018, Missouri Lawyer Media recognized Michelle with their inaugural diversity and inclusion award for advancing inclusion in Missouri’s legal community.
+Michelle has also been a featured author in SAVOY magazine, MultiCultural Law magazine, The Kansas City Business Journal, Women’s Inc. Media, and the American Bar Association Journal.

-Michelle has spent over 20 years volunteering in the community.
-She currently serves as President of the Board of Directors of St. Teresa’s Academy where she spearheads the school’s diversity and inclusion initiatives.
-She was recently elected to UMKC’s Board of Trustees.
-She also chairs the Diversity Committee of St. Peter’s Catholic School.
+Michelle has spent over 25 years volunteering in the community.
+She currently serves as a member of the UMKC’s Board of Trustees where she serves as a member of the Governance Committee; a member of the foundation Board of K.C.
+Girls Preparatory Academy, a new charter school in Kansas City; and a co-chair of the Social Action Committee of Delta Sigma Theta Sorority Alumni Chapter.
+Formerly, Michelle served as Board President of St. Teresa’s Academy and chair of their Parent Diversity Committee as well as chair of the Diversity Committee of St. Peter’s Catholic School for six years.
 Michelle served as Founding President of the Gifted Hands’ Domestic Violence Prevention Center for Kansas City’s teen girls for seven years.
 In addition, she has served on the University of Central Missouri’s Board of Governors, UMKC’s Alumni Association Board of Directors where she chaired the Minority Affairs Committee, and the UMKC Arts and Sciences Alumni Board.
 She was Founding Vice President of KIPP Endeavor Academy, a nationally recognized charter school in Kansas City.

 - Member, Sports Analytics Club – Kansas City Programming Committee (Fall 2018 to present)